devops-miami/aws_infra/service/README.md

 `BEFORE you run this section it is assumed you have ran stood up the network section and updated the env file with the new subnet ids.`

+Find your public ip address using something like `ipchicken.com` and add it to the public_access section in the cluster config.

 Stand up the cluster:
 ```sh
 # Stand up the cluster